Water Quality Monitoring Program

 Water Quality – Biological, Chemical & Physical Tests

-To date, our team and our crew of dedicated Citizen Scientists have collected over 900 water quality measurements each year from the program’s 14 monitoring stations on Lake Pend Oreille and the Pend Oreille River.
+To date, our team and our crew of dedicated citizen scientists have collected over 900 water quality measurements each year from the program’s 13 monitoring stations on Lake Pend Oreille and the Pend Oreille River.

 Why do we track so many different water quality measurements?

-Each of the 11 measurements taken through our Water Quality Monitoring Program (WQMP) tells us something unique and important about the health of our lake and river ecosystems.
+Each of the 11 measurements taken through our WQMP tells us something unique and important about the health of our lake and river ecosystems.
 These 11 tests can also be studied collectively to provide a better understanding of the factors that may affect regional water quality both seasonally and annually.

 Understanding water quality and the factors affecting it helps us define what “normal” is for a particular area of our lake or river.
 Once we know what is normal, we can identify any potential threats to water quality and help ensure that our waters remain drinkable, fishable, and swimmable for years to come!